aiven/aiven-docs/docs/products/kafka/howto/enabled-consumer-lag-predictor.md

    the sales team at sales@aiven.io.
 The consumer lag predictor is a limited availability feature and needs to be activated for your account.

-1. Once activated, retrieve the project information using the following command:
+1. Get the project information:

    ```text
    avn project details